 Success will fall in the lap of the person who is prepared to accept it.
 Therefore, prepare well for success and allow it into your life when it comes knocking on your door.

 Now that you have gained some useful pointers on how to become a better public speaker, I encourage you not to stop here.
 Keep “sharpening your saw” by getting practical experience on public speaking.
 Grab the opportunity to speak in public as often as possible.
 The more stage time you accrue, the higher your self-esteem and confidence will become.
 Do purchase my book called The Fearless Speaker at http://www.betterpublicspeaking.com/fearless-public-speaking-2/ This 11,500+ word book will give you more pointers towards becoming a seasoned orator.
 I look forward to that wonderful day in your life when you will become ‘complete’ and you will discover your true purpose in this world.
 May you discover it through your public speaking endeavors.

-The topic “professional speech on time and tide waits fo” appears to be a preferred area of interest among our fans.
+The topic “accepting an award” appears to be a preferred area of interest among our fans.
 Last week we received numerous requests via email to elaborate further on this topic.
 Rest assured that this point of focus has been adequately covered either directly or indirectly at the link above.
 If you did not find precisely what you were looking for at the link above, it’s most likely because we did not thoroughly understand exactly what you meant by this matter.
 The other likelihood is we may not be qualified to speak on this subject in the first place.